imranfadhil/pp_portfolio/02_VOLVE/README_VOLVE.md

 # Petrophysical Analysis on the Volve Dataset

-This project presents a comprehensive petrophysical analysis of the Volve dataset, leveraging the `quick-pp` library.
-The workflow spans from initial data ingestion and preparation to advanced petrophysical property estimation, including lithology, porosity, permeability, and water saturation.
+This project presents a quick petrophysical analysis of the Volve dataset, leveraging the `quick-pp` library.
+The workflow spans from initial data ingestion and preparation to petrophysical property estimation, including lithology, porosity, permeability, and water saturation.
 The analysis is structured across several Jupyter notebooks, each tackling a specific stage of the interpretation process.

+### Geological Background

+###  Focused Wells

 ### 1. Data Ingestion and Preparation (`01_data_handler.ipynb`)